jxrge11/claude-better-responses-mcp/README.md

 # 🚀 Claude SWE Advisor MCP Server(An agent which makes the responses better for SWEs)

+   **Supercharge Claude for Real Software Engineering.**
 > Improve Claude's coding responses with this MCP server
+> Turn raw prompts into strategic engineering blueprints — with your own intelligent advisor agent.

 ## The Problem